Social Media Profile Lookup by Photo, Name, or Username

 Social profiles matter because they are now a normal part of identity.
 In 2024, 83% of Americans reported ever using at least one social media site, according to Pew Research source.

 Photo-first lookup fits a different moment: you have a screenshot, avatar, or face, not a clean name.
-Tools like Lens App can support reverse image search, face matching, and source discovery after the basic public-search work is done.
+Visual search tools can support reverse image search, face matching, and source discovery after the basic public-search work is done.

 The gray “no results found” screen still happens.